CoderX07/Easemail/README.md

 - Does not store data
 - Debugged so that only if logged in can you route to `/email`
 - Ability to logout and sign-in with a different Gmail
+- Checks with Google to see if email address + password is valid
 - Actually works

 *Recommended using a spam Gmail Address